mkheirkhahzadeh/ner_models/README.md

 [Link to the model A]: (https://huggingface.co/MaryDatascientist/modelA_1_12_2023)
 [Link to the model B]: (https://huggingface.co/MaryDatascientist/B_model2)

-**The model achieves the following results on the evaluation set:**
+**Model A model achieves the following results on the evaluation set:**

 | Accuracy  | Loss   |Precision  | Recall |   F1   |
 | --------- | ------ | --------- | ------ |------- |